Biological warfare: World War I

 By 1900 the germ theory and advances in bacteriology brought a new level of sophistication to the techniques for possible use of bio-agents in war.
 Biological sabotage in the form of anthrax and glanders was undertaken on behalf of the Imperial German government during World War I (1914–1918), with indifferent results.
-The Geneva Protocol of 1925 prohibited the use of chemical and biological weapons.
+The Geneva Protocol of 1925 prohibited the first use of chemical and biological weapons against enemy nationals in international armed conflicts.

 World War II

 With the onset of World War II, the Ministry of Supply in the United Kingdom established a biological warfare program at Porton Down, headed by the microbiologist Paul Fildes.
 The research was championed by Winston Churchill and soon tularemia, anthrax, brucellosis, and botulism toxins had been effectively weaponized.
 In particular, Gruinard Island in Scotland, was contaminated with anthrax during a series of extensive tests for the next 56 years.
 Although the UK never offensively used the biological weapons it developed, its program was the first to successfully weaponize a variety of deadly pathogens and bring them into industrial production.
 Other nations, notably France and Japan, had begun their own biological weapons programs.

 When the United States entered the war, Allied resources were pooled at the request of the British.
-The U.S. then established a large research program and industrial complex at Fort Detrick, Maryland in 1942 under the direction of George W. Merck.
+The US then established a large research program and industrial complex at Fort Detrick, Maryland, in 1942 under the direction of George W. Merck.
 The biological and chemical weapons developed during that period were tested at the Dugway Proving Grounds in Utah.
 Soon there were facilities for the mass production of anthrax spores, brucellosis, and botulism toxins, although the war was over before these weapons could be of much operational use.

-The most notorious program of the period was run by the secret Imperial Japanese Army Unit 731 during the war, based at Pingfan in Manchuria and commanded by Lieutenant General Shirō Ishii.
+The most notorious program of the period was run by the secret Imperial Japanese Army Unit 731 during the war, based at Pingfang in Manchuria and commanded by Lieutenant General Shirō Ishii.
 This biological warfare research unit conducted often fatal human experiments on prisoners, and produced biological weapons for combat use.
 Although the Japanese effort lacked the technological sophistication of the American or British programs, it far outstripped them in its widespread application and indiscriminate brutality.
 Biological weapons were used against Chinese soldiers and civilians in several military campaigns.
 In 1940, the Japanese Army Air Force bombed Ningbo with ceramic bombs full of fleas carrying the bubonic plague.
-Many of these operations were ineffective due to inefficient delivery systems, although up to 400,000 people may have died.
+Many of these operations were ineffective due to inefficient delivery systems, although up to 200,000 people may have died.
 During the Zhejiang-Jiangxi Campaign in 1942, around 1,700 Japanese troops died out of a total 10,000 Japanese soldiers who fell ill with disease when their own biological weapons attack rebounded on their own forces.

-During the final months of World War II, Japan planned to use plague as a biological weapon against U.S. civilians in San Diego, California, during Operation Cherry Blossoms at Night.
+During the final months of World War II, Japan planned to use plague as a biological weapon against US civilians in San Diego, California, during Operation Cherry Blossoms at Night.
 The plan was set to launch on 22 September 1945, but it was not executed because of Japan's surrender on 15 August 1945.